 Part Two in a Five Part Series – Jungian Psychological Type is a Holistic Theory

 In the first article of this series, I stated that arguments against the MBTI reveal a knowledge gap – a lack of understanding of Psychological Types, the theory on which the MBTI is based.
-This knowledge gap leads to the superficial stereotypes that give the assessment a black eye.
+This knowledge gap among critics (and the general public) is one reason for superficial stereotypes that give the MBTI assessment a black eye.

-As Type Practitioners, we can help close the gap between the MBTI Assessment and its foundational theory, Psychological Types by re-connecting the MBTI back to its Jungian roots in a more intentional, conscious manner, while facilitating and coaching.
+As Type Practitioners, we can help close the gap between the MBTI Assessment and its foundational theory, Psychological Types, by re-connecting the assessment to its Jungian roots.
+We can bridge the gap in a more intentional, conscious manner, while facilitating and coaching.

 The shifts are subtle and require fine distinctions in language and facilitation techniques, but they don’t necessitate more workshop training time, and only require a slight re-design of your Type programs.

-This article and the next three blogs (and upcoming webinars) will provide some tips on how to incorporate four aspects, or principles, of Jung’s theory of typology into the programs that you have already created.
+This article and the next three blogs will provide some tips on how to incorporate four aspects, or principles, of Jung’s theory of typology, into the programs that you have already created.

-Psychological Type is More than the Sum of its Parts
+Psychological Type is Holistic – More than the Sum of its Parts

 As we all know, our four-letter Type is more than the sum of its parts.
-The MBTI Functions (S, N, T and F) and Attitudes (J and P) combine together to form complex dynamic interrelationships and patterns for how we see and operate in the world.
+The MBTI Functions (S, N, T and F) and Attitudes (J and P) combine together to form complex dynamic interrelationships and patterns for how the 16 Types operate in the world.

 We see the holistic nature of Type in the whole Type Descriptions (from The Myers Briggs Co. and CAPT) which go beyond the portrayal of four letters added together.
 Type Descriptions depict the values and patterns of behavior that arise from the interaction of the preferences.